Find it hard to track down email attachments? You're not alone. It can be challenging to find files attached to emails when you have a busy inbox.

 Keep the file as Attachment.
 This ensures your attachment gets uploaded as a file (instead of a .txt document).

-Choose if you want to also turn your attachment into an editable document.
+You can also choose if you want to also turn your attachment into an editable document.
 If you do, select True.

 Now it's time to specify the Title your attachment should save as.
 You can insert data from your Gmail step—such as the from name from your email—or write in your own title.
 To add in data from your previous step, just click in the File Name field and select the data you'd like to use from the dropdown.

 Click Continue.
 Then test your action step.
+If the test works correctly, you should see something like this:

 Save attachments when you label an email